Get insider access

 • Easily customizable.

-Ducky keyboards are very customizable.
-You can purchase them in various switches, colorways, and sizes.
-Each keyboard comes with a keycap puller, and you can buy different colored keycaps on their website, allowing you to design your keyboard how you like.
+You can purchase Ducky keyboards in various switches, colorways, and sizes.
+Each keyboard comes with a keycap puller, and you can buy different colored keycaps on their website; this provides you with choices for the overall aesthetic.
 Most of their boards have a hot-swappable printed circuit board (PCB), meaning you can change out the stock switches without having to solder.

 • Excellent typing quality.

 These keyboards usually come with lightly textured PBT keycaps that feel great on the fingertips.
-The keys are stable and well-spaced, so Ducky keyboards have one of the best-feeling typing experiences on an out-of-the-box unit.
+The keys are stable and well-spaced, so Ducky keyboards have one of the best typing experiences out of the box.

 • Tons of features.

 Ducky keyboards are loaded with extra features.
 Every key is macro-programmable, and you can access two layers of hotkeys.
-DIP switches allow you to change the location of the Windows, Fn, and Caps Lock keys rather than using companion software for these tasks.
+DIP switches allow you to change the location of the Windows, Fn, and Caps Lock keys.

 • Limited software.